Microsoft Considering ‘Surface Phone,’ But Not This Year

 Microsoft won’t release its own Windows Phone device this year, sources have told The Verge.
 Multiple insiders have confirmed there are no plans to introduce a Microsoft-branded Windows Phone device before the end of 2012, but that the company is likely considering it as a “Plan B.” Microsoft officials continue issuing non-denials about a potential Surface phone.
 “We are big believers in our hardware partners and together we’re focused on bringing Windows Phone 8 to market with them,” a spokesperson tells us.

 Microsoft’s initial introduction of its Surface tablets hinted at the start of Microsoft-made hardware.
-Although speculation has persisted about Microsoft Surface phone, we understand recent rumors about Microsoft’s own phone are the result of the company considering its options for Windows Phone in 2013.
+Although speculation has persisted about a Microsoft Surface phone, we understand recent rumors about Microsoft’s own phone are the result of the company considering its options for Windows Phone in 2013.
 If such a plan for a device exists, which we’re told is likely, then it would not debut until the beginning of 2013 at the earliest.

 Microsoft’s Surface tablet, which will launch at midnight on October 25th, is a test bed for a number of different approaches from Microsoft this holiday season.
 Microsoft has been evaluating ways to sell the tablet alongside subscription services or bundled-in packages at its Microsoft Stores.
 The approach could mean we’ll see a low-priced Surface tablet with a subscription model that mirrors a similar one for the company’s $99 Xbox 360.
 Microsoft’s Xbox subscription is a pilot program to test whether such an offering is popular with consumers ahead of its Surface release and next-generation Xbox.